Oral wills are only valid in narrow circumstances, so you shouldn’t count on them as part of your estate plan.

 If possible, the best option is likely to write a will instead of trying to use an oral will.
 A basic will should not take much time to write and only consists of choosing beneficiaries and what assets they should receive.
 You can even write your will by hand, which is also known as a holographic will.
 However, just like nuncupative wills, holographic wills are not valid in every circumstance.

 Writing a solid will as part of your estate plan will help ensure the proper beneficiaries receive your things and prevent any future disputes between your family members.
-If you want to use a template or service that lets you create a will online, the Policygenius app uses attorney-approved tools to craft your will, and you can get both a digital and paper copy.
+If you want to use a template or service that lets you create a will online, Policygenius offers uses attorney-approved tools to craft your will, and you can get both a digital and paper copy.

 Learn more about how to create a will online.